Gusseted and painted the front trans mount and then test fit it. Looks and feels like it will work.

 Since the holes in the old mount were sloppy for this gauge of rod, I decided to bush it.

-Luckily, I still had this rag joint I replaced last season.One of the benefits of never throwing anything away.
+Luckily, I still had this rag joint I replaced last season.front mount finish9One of the benefits of never throwing anything away.

 The bronze guides fit perfectly in the trans mount holes and tightened up the construction admirably.
 Also means the threads on the rods won’t chew those holes up.